4 Secrets to Having the Best Dish at Your Potluck

 Everyone loves a potluck gathering—and for good reason.
 A potluck is a smorgasbord of delicious savory dishes and indulgent homemade treats.
 Full of creativity and flavor, they reflect the care and skill of the home cooks who made them.
 And while few may be willing to admit it aloud, the truth is that every home cook wants their creation to be the star of the potluck—so popular that every last crumb is cleaned from the dish.
-The Taste of Home Field Editors helped us pull together these secrets to creating the best potluck dish every single time.
+The Taste of Home Community Cooks helped us pull together these secrets to creating the best potluck dish every single time.

 Secret #1: Choose crowd-pleasing ingredients.